sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 [USA](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2016/m_16_21.pdf), ..)
 have adopted policies, directives or guidance on open standards and OSS.

-Properly implemented, the strategy, its governing principles and its action plan will help us build and deliver better ICT solutions and services, to leverage the innovative and collaborative power of open standards, OSS and working in the open.
+Properly implemented, the strategy, its governing principles and its action plan will help us build and deliver better IMIT solutions and services, to leverage the innovative and collaborative power of open standards, OSS and working in the open.
 They will make ESDC and the GC part of the OSS community, an agile contributor and active participant.
 By co-developing with other Canadian public-sector organisations and encouraging the sharing and reuse of our solutions, knowledge and expertise, we will deliver better services that enrich society and reduce its costs.